-Starting college can be one of the most exciting times in our lives.
-The days of sitting in a classroom for eight hours a day are over and we finally have a little bit of freedom!
-Despite how exciting college shopping and dorm decorating can be, it can also be pretty stressful to think about how we're going to pay for college.
+Starting college can be one of the most exciting times in your life.
+The days of sitting in a classroom for eight hours a day are over and a new chapter of your life begins.
+Despite how exciting college shopping and dorm decorating can be, it can also be pretty stressful to think about how you plan to pay for tuition and additional expenses.

 43.4 million borrowers have federal student loan debt, and that doesn't even take private student loans into account.
 The average federal student loan debt balance is $37,014 while the total average balance (including private loan debt) may be as high as $40,904.
 The average public university student borrows $30,030 to attain a bachelor's degree.
 If these numbers scare you a little bit you're not alone – these numbers are daunting.
 Many incoming and current college students spend hours and hours searching for and applying to scholarships and other forms of financial aid to try to offset some of the costs of school, but many also rely on student loans to pay for college.